devsecopsbiz/cookbook/README.md

         Select the available *resource group* from the dropdown, give the service connection a name and press OK.

+        > Important: Save the Resource Group name for later use (copy to notepad for example).

         ![](img/ServiceConnectionConfig.png)

         You should then see a new Service connection appear: